-To maintain the requisite knowledge and skill, a lawyer should engage in continuing study and education.
+To maintain the requisite knowledge and skill, a lawyer should engage in continuing study and education in the areas of practice in which the lawyer is engaged.
+Attention should be paid to the benefits and risks associated with relevant technology.
 The Mandatory Continuing Legal Education requirements of the Rules of the Supreme Court of Virginia set the minimum standard for continuing study and education which a lawyer licensed and practicing in Virginia must satisfy.
 If a system of peer review has been established, the lawyer should consider making use of it in appropriate circumstances.

 Virginia Code Comparison

 Rule 1.1 is substantially similar to DR 6-101(A).
 DR 6-101(A)(1) provided that a lawyer "shall undertake representation only in matters in which . . . [t]he lawyer can act with competence and demonstrate the specific legal knowledge, skill, efficiency, and thoroughness in preparation employed in acceptable practice by lawyers undertaking similar matters."
 DR 6-101(A)(2) also permitted representation in matters if a lawyer "associated with another lawyer who is competent in those matters."